KennethCNg/Lifting_Log/README.md

 [heroku]: https://macro4me.herokuapp.com/#/login

 Macro4Me is a single page web application which allows users to log their foods along with their macronutrients to better track their daily macronutrients.
+Try it mobile or your browser!

 ## Technologies